 Or perhaps you’re considering content marketing (blogging) as part of a wider marketing strategy and wonder how to measure its success.
 Well, read on to find out.

-The easiest and most popular way to find out how many visitors your website gets and what people actually do when they’re there is through a free piece of software called Google Analytics.
+The easiest and most popular way to find out how many visitors your website gets and what people actually do when they are there is through a free platform called Google Analytics.
 You’ll likely have heard of it but might not be sure what it actually is, or does.
 It’s worth its weight in gold for any business owner or marketing team.

 What is Google Analytics?